Seniru/ColorLab-JS/README.md

-# ColorLab
+# ColorLab.js

- A javascript library which could do many color manipulations
+> A javascript library which could do many color manipulations

+### Features

+ - Lightweight
+ -